-Think of the talent pool as the fast lane for any job openings you advertise.
-It’s full of strong swimmers you already know would be a great hire.
-You’ll have information about their skills, experience, and potential jobs within your company for which they’d be a perfect fit.
+A talent pool operates by continuously sourcing, engaging, and nurturing potential candidates.
+Think of it as the fast lane for any job openings you advertise.
+It’s full of strong swimmers you know would be a great hire.

-Filling a talent pool takes time, but doing so allows companies to foster relationships with suitable candidates.
-Then, when the time comes, there’s a carefully cultivated shortlist readily available.
-The difference this can make to your recruitment efforts, both in time and effort, should not be underestimated.
+So, when the time comes, you already have a carefully cultivated shortlist of pre-vetted candidates.
+The difference this can make to your recruitment efforts, both in time and effort, shouldn't be underestimated.

-A talent pool and a talent pipeline, while related, are not the same.
+A talent pool and a talent pipeline, while related, aren't the same.

-Your talent pool is a broader set of candidates that have expressed interest in working for your organization but are not in active recruitment.
+Your talent pool is a broader set of candidates who have expressed interest in working for your organization but aren't in active recruitment.

-Conversely, your talent pipeline is a smaller list of candidates who are currently being considered for a role at your organization.
+Conversely, your talent pipeline is a smaller list of candidates currently being considered for a role at your organization.

 You can think of your talent pool as a source of candidates for your talent pipeline.
 And if someone in your talent pipeline isn't hired for a particular role, they can flow back into your talent pool and be considered for future openings.

 So, we know talent pools are essential tools in modern-day recruiting.
-But where do you find the right people to build one for yourself?
+But where do you find the right people to build a talent pool for yourself?

 These individuals have already expressed interest in your organization and may have gained additional skills or experience since their last application.